Glitter (soundtrack): Legacy and cultural impact

-Almost two decades after its release, Glitter began to attract wide reappraisal and praise from mainstream critics and has developed a cult following.
-Kara Brown of Jezebel praised Glitter and cited: "Mariah was ahead of us all and the time is now".
-Mike Waas of Idolator commented that Glitter was "a misunderstood [record]" and called it "the biggest pop music injustices of the 21st century".
-Daniel Welsh of MSN gave the album a positive feedback and felt that "the brilliance of Glitter has gone unappreciated for too long".
-In a later article for Complex, Michael Arceneaux described the album as "the perfect '80s tribute".
-In a Vulture article, Dee Lockett described this record as "undeniably ahead of its time even despite it being an homage to disco."
+Almost two decades after its release, Glitter underwent a critical reappraisal and developed a strong cult following.
+Kara Brown of Jezebel praised the soundtrack, remarking, "Mariah was ahead of us all and the time is now".
+Mike Wass of Idolator described Glitter as "a misunderstood [record]" and called it one of "the biggest pop music injustices of the 21st century".
+Daniel Welsh of MSN gave the album positive feedback, writing that "the brilliance of Glitter has gone unappreciated for too long".
+In an article for Complex, Michael Arceneaux described the project as "the perfect '80s tribute".
+Writing for Vulture, Dee Lockett characterized the record as "undeniably ahead of its time even despite it being an homage to disco."

-In 2017, Everett Brothers of Billboard ranked "Lead the Way" as the second most underappreciated song of Carey's discography, while "There for Me", a B-side to the 2001 single "Never Too Far/Hero Medley", was picked as the third-best song in this ranking.
-Brothers argues that "Lead the Way" shows Carey's "strongest vocal performance of the 2000s."
-Rich Juzwiak of Gawker ranked "Loverboy" as the eighteenth best single of Carey's career.
-In 2014 article for MySpace, Steven J. Horowitz praised a remix version of "Loverboy", which was included to Glitter tracklist: "Mariah invoked the ‘80s and relatively played the background to satiating verses from hot-right-nows and longtime friends.".
-He placed this version on the 11th place of Carey's all remixes rating, while Mark Graham of VH1 ordered this remix as the thirtieth best song of her catalog.
+In 2017, Everett Brothers of Billboard ranked "Lead the Way" as the second most underappreciated song in Carey's discography, with "There for Me"—a B-side to the 2001 single "Never Too Far/Hero Medley"—ranked third.
+Brothers argued that "Lead the Way" showcases Carey's "strongest vocal performance of the 2000s."
+Rich Juzwiak of Gawker ranked "Loverboy" eighteenth on his list of Carey's best singles.
+In a 2014 article for MySpace, Steven J. Horowitz praised the remix version of "Loverboy" included on the album's tracklist: "Mariah invoked the ‘80s and relatively played the background to satiating verses from hot-right-nows and longtime friends.".
+Horowitz ranked the remix eleventh among all of Carey's remixes, while Mark Graham of VH1 ranked it thirtieth overall in her catalogue.

-In October 2020, after 19 years, the original version of "Loverboy", with the "Firecracker" sample, was released as part of the compilation album The Rarities.
-In an article celebrating 20 years of Glitters release, Billboard writer Jon O'Brien stated that,"Glitter was heavily criticized at the time for overloading its ten tracks with guest rappers.
+In October 2020, nineteen years after its recording, the original version of "Loverboy" with the "Firecracker" sample was officially released on the compilation album The Rarities.
+Retrospectively reviewing the album on its twentieth anniversary, Billboard writer Jon O'Brien observed:

+"Glitter was heavily criticized at the time for overloading its ten tracks with guest rappers.
 DJ Clue, Busta Rhymes and Fabolous essentially relegate Carey to supporting player on a perfunctory cover of Indeep's club classic "Last Night a DJ Saved My Life," while Nate Dogg and Ja Rule compete for attention on the anachronistic turn-of-the-century hip-pop of "If We."
 Yet look at any given top 10 from the last decade and you could argue Carey was simply foreshadowing a time when every other hit has a featuring, vs or x credit".

-PopMatters writer Peter Piatkowski called it one of the "best dance-pop albums of the last 20 years."
+PopMatters writer Peter Piatkowski designated Glitter one of the "best dance-pop albums of the last 20 years."

+In early 2026, the album was removed from all streaming services.
+Carey later confirmed that for the album's 25th anniversary that year, a deluxe version of the album would be released.
+A deluxe version of the album, featuring 15 additional tracks, was later announced, and set to be release on October 30, 2026.